Author: Vittore Zen

 It is one of the easiest mistakes to make and in the top 10 Mikrotik mistakes, in this article we see why it is so devastating for our network infrastructure and how to avoid it.

 1. A common mistake

-During his speech at the “Mikrotik User Meeting USA 2016” Andis Āriņš had placed him in the eighth position in the ranking “TOP 10 RouterOS Configuration Mistakes” (video) and the following year at Mikrotik User Meeting Europe Janis Megis (video) had cited it as one of the issues on which Mikrotik support was most frequently invoked.
+During his speech at the “Mikrotik User Meeting USA 2016” Andis Āriņš ranked it number eight among the “TOP 10 RouterOS Configuration Mistakes” (video), and, the following year, at MikroTik User Meeting Europe, Janis Megis (video) cited it as one of the issues for which MikroTik support was most frequently invoked.

 Let’s start with a typical configuration of a Mikrotik router used for simple internet browsing:

 /ip firewall nat add action=masquerade chain=srcnat out-interface=Internet

 The public ip address is active on the interface called “internet“.

 After some time, the user of this connection complains of a degradation in performance.
 The good technician analyzes the Mikrotik router and notices a high CPU load and a large load of unknown traffic on the public interface.
 At this point, I used the commands

 /tool torch and /tool profile realizes that the CPU is engaged in the dns process and the traffic is DNS resolution traffic: our router is an open DNS or to borrow an expression that derives from the mail servers, we have a DNS open resolver.

 2. Where does this malicious traffic come from and why is it so widespread?